 The Paradox: AI SDRs Were Supposed to Solve These Problems

-The core promise of AI SDRs was to make outreach smarter, not noisier.
+The core promise of AISDRs was to make outreach smarter, not noisier.
 Yet, here we are, with tools that have exacerbated the issues they were meant to solve.
 Why?
 Because the current state of AI SDRs misunderstands the strengths and limitations of both humans and AI.

 Humans excel in creativity and strategy; AI shines in processing large volumes of data and handling repetitive tasks.
 The ideal approach is not to let AI run wild but to keep a human in the loop.
 This involves understanding the nuances—industry, decision-maker personas, product-specific contexts—and crafting messaging that resonates on a personal level.
 A one-size-fits-all approach simply doesn’t cut it.